 – Arthur B. Laffer, Ph.D.
 (Los Angeles Times, 1981)

 I became interested in Arthur Laffer and his work during a luncheon held in spring, 2011 in Austin by the Texas Public Policy Foundation.
 During the event, the establishment of The Laffer Center for Supply-Side Economics was announced.

 Why should nonprofit organizations care about the economy?

 I have friends of all political persuasions, and I hold two degrees from The University of Texas at Austin, one in cultural studies and the other in art history.
 I have no formal training in economics.
 But I do have 30 years of experience working in trenches of the nonprofit sector raising significant funds.
 And, I am constantly in touch with donors of all political persuasions, many of them significant philanthropists and investors.
 Most would agree a strong economy sets the stage for significant charitable gift fundraising activities.

 As well-meaning and sincere as nonprofit organizations can be, generally speaking I have not known them to pay attention to the one thing that could make their work of securing financial support easier, the one thing that ultimately enables them to attain their many worth missions: a healthy, thriving economy (made up of healthy, thriving corporations and capitalists).

-A colleague affiliated with CharityChannel Press mentioned to me in the midst of the recent economic crisis, “we all know what’s wrong with fundraising today, its the economy.”
+A colleague affiliated with CharityChannel Press mentioned to me in the midst of the recent economic crisis, “we all know what’s wrong with fundraising today, it is the economy.”
 I couldn’t agree more.

 … “In the roughly 30 years from the 1980s through the first decade of the new century, supply-side ideas contributed to the longest boom in United States history and an incredible transformation of the world economy.
 According to the National Bureau of Economic Research, 1982-1999 was one continuous mega-economic expansion.
 In fact, as it stretched into 2007, this 25 Year Boom saw a tripling in the net wealth of U.S. households and businesses from $20 trillion in 1981 to $60 trillion by 2007.
 When adjusted for inflation, more wealth was created in this 25 year boom than in the previous 200 years.”